 Make the frosting.
 Beat the cream cheese and butter until fluffy.
 Add the vanilla and mix well.

 Add the powdered sugar.
-Also known as confectioners sugar, be sure to add it in slowly with the mixer on low speed, so it doesn’t pouf up all over your kitchen.
+Be sure to add it in slowly with the mixer on low speed, so it doesn’t pouf up all over your kitchen.

 Fill the cooled cupcakes.
 When the cupcakes are cool, use a piping bag to pipe in the lemon curd.
 Alternatively, remove a bit of cake from the top of the cupcake and spoon in the filling.